 You are probably aware of the nickname "Beantown", because from the earliest days Boston has been awash in molasses to convert to rum as a result of the triangular trade route between the West Indies, Boston, and West Africa.
 They cooked the beans in molasses and this important staple was sold by the bite, or number of spoonfuls of beans available.

 Its only fitting that one of the nations most historic towns would possess an intriguing food history.
 At the beginning of the 18th century, Boston didn't have a central marketplace, so vendors pushed carts through town selling local fare such as seafood, wild game, fowl, apples, nuts, berries, and onions.
-Cooking traditions were based on those of English and Irish immigrants, featuring plenty of stews, roasts, preserved meats, biscuits, and puddings.
+Cooking traditions were based on those of English, Italian Immigrants, and Irish immigrants, featuring plenty of stews, roasts, preserved meats, biscuits, and puddings.
 North American regional foods such as corn, squash, beans, and potatoes were introduced to the local cuisine.